GRC Engineering

 Cloud-native APIs provide the richest source of infrastructure evidence.
 The collection pipeline pulls encryption status, network rules, logging configurations, and access policies directly from the cloud provider’s API, eliminating the console screenshot entirely.

+The audit fix.
 Pick one evidence category (access control, change management, or infrastructure configuration) and automate the collection for your primary compliance framework within the next two weeks.
 For access control, connect to your identity provider API and schedule daily user access exports.
 For change management, connect to your code repository API and pull pull request data for the current audit period.
 One category automated this month creates momentum for the remaining categories.

 Screenshot-based compliance was the right approach in 2005 when business systems lacked APIs.
 Continuing the practice in 2026 is an organizational choice to spend $75 per artifact on manual labor when automated alternatives exist for every major business system.
 API-driven evidence collection is the foundation of GRC Engineering.
 Build the integrations once and the evidence generates forever.